wang264y/docker-data-science-environment/QUICKSTART.md

 - Have opened a shell and `cd`ed to the root directory for this project, which is the directory in which this file resides.

-### Access JupyterLab in your browser

-It takes a while after the `up -d` command returns for the container to become available, as it builds and installs all of the extensions and packages for JupyterLab.
-You can either wait a while, or monitor the startup progress by [viewing the Docker logs](#view-the-docker-container-logs).

-When it's done spinning up, the container will be accessible at `http://localhost:PORT_NUMBER/` (eg. http://localhost:10000).

 ### Stop JupyterLab